 Top up on fuel

 Keep your car topped up with fuel, even if it’s not going anywhere for a long time.
-It’ll be ready to go when you need it, and will prevent moisture from accumulating inside the fuel tank.
+It’ll be ready to go when you need it and this will prevent moisture from accumulating inside the fuel tank.

-Other fluids need considering too if your car is to be unused for a while: check your oil level and change it if necessary (all the information you need to do this should be in your car manual), and lubricate your car door locks and boot hinge to ensure they keep working smoothly.
-A lithium grease based car lubricant will do the trick.
+Other fluids need considering too, if your car is to be unused for a while: check your oil level and change it if necessary (all the information you need to do this should be in your car manual), and lubricate your car door locks and boot hinge to ensure they keep working smoothly.

 Look after your tyres